divio/divio-cloud-docs/background/project-build-process.rst

 * If there are no new commits in the repository, and an image has been built already for the *Test* server, that image will be re-used for the *Live* server.
-* When deploying a mirror project, the image already created for the original will be re-used.
+* When deploying a mirror application, the image already created for the original will be re-used.

 Local builds